-In New South Wales, the Biodiversity Offsets Scheme is administered by the NSW Department of Planning and Industry and Environment and the Biodiversity Conservation Trust.
+In New South Wales, the Biodiversity Offsets Scheme is administered by the NSW Department Biodiversity Conservation Trust.

-For Inland Rail projects within Victoria, existing third-party offsets will be used to purchase vegetation offsets and is administered by the Victorian Department of Environment, Land, Water and Planning.
+For Inland Rail projects within Victoria, existing third-party offsets will be used to purchase vegetation offsets and is administered by the Victorian Department of Energy, Environment and Climate Action.

 Learn more about biodiversity offsets on the ARTC Inland Rail website.